 Room sharing for solo travellers

 If you travel alone, you can share a “twin room” with 2 single beds (male or female rooms).
 We introduce you to the other travellers who also want to share a room.
-This means you don’t have to search for a friend who wants to join.
-We also do not assign you to a room, but you choose who you want to share the room with.
+This means you don’t have to search for a friend who wants to join, just reserve a spot and we’ll do the rest.
+We won’t assign you to a room, but at the beginning of the trip we ask this group to come together and you choose who you want to share the room with.
 You can select this room sharing option during the reservation processs.
 It is a perfect way to lower your costs and to meet another friendly expat.
+Worry free.

 We will be flying with a direct Brussels Airlines flight from Brussels to Naples.
 The flight takes about 2h15 to 2h25 and of course we make sure that a private transportation to/from the city is waiting for us.
 Everything for your convenience.